ousttrue/UniHumanoid/README.md

 That object can play.

-## Create Humanoid avatar from bvh gameobject.
+## Create Humanoid avatar from gameobject hierarchy.

 BoneMapping is attached to bvh gameobject.
 Press CreateAvtar button.